-Children’s Heart Center – Intensive Care Unit (ICU)
+Children’s Heart Institute – Intensive Care Unit (ICU)

 Through our collaboration with the McGovern Medical School at UTHealth, our affiliated physicians use – often the first to apply – the latest techniques in pediatric cardiac interventions, surgeries and other treatments.

 They are performing surgeries today that were recently thought unimaginable.
 These include the biventricular repair, biventricular conversion and ventricular recruitment, for some of the most complex diseases involving a single ventricle defect.
 As the only Center in Texas1 with the capability to provide these advanced treatment options, the team works to restructure the connections of the child’s heart into a normal, two-ventricle heart.
 This approach often reduces the need for future surgeries in children.